 Your portfolio should be rich in various styles of illustration.
 How, for example, might you illustrate one of the guide-words?
-If you had a billboard to illustrate an idea, how would it differ from illustrating an idea.
-How would it differ from illustrating the same idea on a postage stamp?
+If you had to illustrate an idea how would that differ between say a billboard to a postage stamp?
 You should focus on solving design problems.

-Fine Art and Applied Art - AD104
+Fine Art - AD104